samuelbartels21/envygeeks.io/source/_posts/2016-02-16-on-bash-complete-in-ruby.md

 }
 ```

-So every hash has a `_reply` key with an array and every hash can have (relatively) infinite other keys with hashes that each have their own `_reply`, so we can dig deeply into sub-commands in a command system.
+Every hash has a `_reply` key with an array and every hash can have infinite other keys with hashes that each have their own `_reply`, so we can dig deeply into sub-commands in a command system.
 We have no root key so that we can remain agnostic with our script and even alias our parent script and still get completion.
-We will then serialize that into `bin/comp-list.pak` so that we can read and load it quickly, [`msgpack`](https://msgpack.org/){:target="_blank"}{:rel="noopener noreferrer"} is far faster than JSON or YAML.
+We will then serialize that into `bin/comp-list.pak` so that we can read and load it fast, [`msgpack`][1] is far faster than JSON or YAML.

-### Generate the list with Ruby
+## Generating the list

 Now we need to pump out the lists to Bash so that it can do what it needs to do for us.
-Again, we do nothing fancy as we leave the sorting out of stuff to `compgen`.
+Again, we do nothing fancy as we leave the sorting to `compgen`.
 We can do that with this:

 ```ruby
 #!/usr/bin/env ruby